inspira/volteras-assignment/README.md

 ## Observations about the assessment

 ### General
 - We've implemented most of the solution in 4 hours (until the [PR #4](https://github.com/inspira/volteras-assignment/pull/4)).
-Paging, sorting and advanced filtering were implemented in approx. 2 hours more.
+Paging, sorting, advanced filtering and code refactoring were implemented in approx. 3 hours more.
-  - Even with the extra 2 hours, we know there are still many opportunities for improvements.
+  - Even with the extra 3 hours, we know there are still many opportunities for improvement.
 Some of them are mentioned in this document and also in comments around the code.
 - The code was reviewed internally by our team - some of the comments are in github, the other fixes were made during pair programming.
 - We aimed at building a basic solution in short time (loading data to the database and displaying it on the browser), and from there on we added minor incremental fixes.
 - Some of the files were created based on code templates we already had, which saved some time and took care of some non-functional requirements, such as security and maintainability: